NCATSTranslator/TranslatorTechnicalDocumentation/docs/development-guide/tutorials/component_builders_roadmap.md

 For data owners who would like to make their data accessible within Translator as Knowledge Providers, there are several turnkey options to consider:

-* [BioThings SDK](biothings-sdk.md): good for directly wrapping external 3rd party online databases that have non-TRAPI compliant web service API's.
+* [BioThings SDK](biothings-sdk.md): good for creating JSON-based REST APIs that can be semantically annotated using the SmartAPI x-bte standard.
 * [Plater](https://github.com/TranslatorSRI/Plater): good for wrapping a local Neo4j database loaded with Biolink Model compliant knowledge graph(s).
 * [PLOVER](plover.md): serves _in-memory_ hosted Biolink Model compliant datasets, without the complication of maintaining a backend graph database.